gotygota/tastebuddy_docs/docs/admin/protocols.md

     :octicons-triangle-right-24: **Name**

-    :octicons-triangle-right-24: **Category**: _used to group criteria according to a common characteristic, such as nose or palate for example_;
+    :octicons-triangle-right-24: **Category**: used to group criteria according to a common characteristic, such as nose or palate for example;

-    :octicons-triangle-right-24: **Description** (optional): used to provide a help text on the tasting sheet regarding the definition of the criterion.
+    :octicons-triangle-right-24: **Description** (optional): used to provide a help text on the tasting sheet.

     :octicons-triangle-right-24: **Scoring scale**: takes a minimum score, a maximum score, and steps between the two extremes which will build the scores available to the tasters.
 For example, a scale from 1 to 10 by steps of 1 will allow tasters to chose any